-- 13. On 1 September 2014, ComReg received eir's initial 2010-2011 USO funding application seeking funding for the provision of the USO during eir's financial year 2010-2011. eir claimed a net cost of €9.95M for this period, after taking account of intangible benefits of €1.46M. - 14.
+- 13. On 31 October 2014, ComReg received eir's initial 2011-2012 USO funding application seeking funding for the provision of the USO during eir's financial year 2011-2012. eir claimed a net cost of €7.26M for this period, after taking account of intangible benefits of €1.97M. - 14.
 That application included a USO model and two reports prepared by Frontier Economics Ltd. ("Frontier"), whom eir engaged to assist in the preparation of its funding application.
-One Frontier report outlined eir's methodology and calculations for the direct net cost (the "Frontier Direct Net Cost Report") and the other report outlined an estimate of the intangible benefits (the "Frontier Intangible Benefits Report") to eir arising from its provision of the USO during 2010-2011. - 15.
+One Frontier report outlined eir's methodology and calculations for the direct net cost (the "Frontier Direct Net Cost Report") and the other report outlined an estimate of the intangible benefits (the "Frontier Intangible Benefits Report") to eir arising from its provision of the USO during 2011-2012. - 15.
 For the purpose of supporting its application, and in adherence with Decision 22 of D04/11 which requires that "financial information shall be provided with an appropriate audit opinion or appropriate report", eir also engaged PricewaterhouseCoopers (PwC).
-ComReg entered into a tripartite engagement with eir and PwC to formulate a set of specific verification procedures to be performed on eir's application, known as the Agreed upon Procedures ("AUPs").
-These procedures are for the purposes of verifying the accuracy of information and include checks on calculations used in eir's USO model, reconciliations of eir's cost and revenue inputs back to its source workbooks and a reconciliation of the USO model against eir's historical cost accounting (HCA) regulatory accounts. - 16.
+ComReg entered into a tripartite engagement with eir and PwC to formulate a set of specific verification procedures to be performed on eir's application, known as the Agreed upon Procedures ("AUPs").7 These procedures are for the purposes of verifying the accuracy of information and include checks on calculations used in eir's USO model, reconciliations of eir's cost and revenue inputs back to its source workbooks and a reconciliation of the USO model against eir's historical cost accounting (HCA) regulatory accounts. - 16.
 PwC provided a report to eir and ComReg setting out the specific findings arising from the AUPs carried out in respect of eir's application (referred to as the "AUP report").
-ComReg and TERA have reviewed the AUP report as part of the assessment process and TERA confirmed that the scope of the AUP report covers the correct USO model inputs and contains the appropriate level of revenue and cost detail.
+ComReg and TERA have reviewed the AUP report as part of the assessment process and TERA confirmed that the scope of the AUP report covers the correct USO model inputs and contains the appropriate level of revenue and cost detail. - 17.
+During 2015 and 2016 ComReg engaged with eir in respect of the initial 2011-2012 USO funding application and the net cost calculation set out therein.
+As part of that process ComReg and its consultants, TERA and Oxera, reviewed and sought clarifications from eir on the USO models and supporting information submitted by eir. eir engaged Frontier to assist it with responding to these requests and, following a workshop with ComReg in February 2015, eir submitted a number of supplemental reports prepared by Frontier containing the clarifications requested.